Smart Casual Verification of the Confidential Consortium Framework

 In the case of AEs, the response in CCF contains an additional field, \textsc{LastIndex}.
 For positive responses to AE messages (AE-ACK), this is the index of the last transaction in the follower's log.

 \textbf{Optimistic acknowledgement} In Raft, the leader replicates transactions to its followers using AE requests.
 The leader maintains a \textsc{NextIndex} for each node to record which log entry to send next to the follower.
 This index is updated when a follower responds positively to an AE request (AE-ACK).
-If a leader receives a new transaction from a client, before it has received a response from a follower, it must either (1) wait for the reply for the previous transaction, potential impacting liveness and performance as AEs cannot be pipelined, or (2) send both transactions in the next AE request, even though the follower is likely to already have the first transaction.
+If a leader receives a new transaction from a client, before it has received a response from a follower, it must either (1) wait for the reply for the previous transaction, potentially impacting liveness and performance as AEs cannot be pipelined, or (2) send both transactions in the next AE request, even though the follower is likely to already have the first transaction.
 CCF avoids this problem by allowing the leader to update the index, known in CCF as the \textsc{SentIndex}, as soon the AE message is sent.
 This therefore means that if the leader receives a negative response to its AE request (AE-NACK), it might need to rollback the \textsc{SentIndex}.